Offset Basics:

 EXAMPLE 2 | OFFSET | BACKSPACE |

-Looking at the examples of the Polaris Turbo S offset and backspacing above, the Valor V05 wheel would be considered a 5+2 and the Valor V01 wheel would be considered a 4+3.
-You can quickly see why general backspacing isn't as specific as offset as most people generalize a 4.59+2.41 as a 4+3.
+Looking at the examples of the Polaris RZR Turbo R and RZR Turbo S offsets and backspacing above, the Valor Offroad V09 UTV wheel would be considered a 5+2 and the Valor Offroad V03 UTV wheel would also be considered a 5+2, even though there is 30mm of difference between the two.
+You can quickly see why general backspacing isn't as specific as offset as most people generalize a 4.98+2.02 as a 5+2 AND a 5.57+1.43 backspacing also as a 5+2.
 Valor Offroad will always use the offset measurement as we feel this gives the end user an exact fitment measurement.

 Let's look at some extreme visual examples below to give you a good overview of how backspacing can drastically change the fitment of your wheels/tires.

 A negative offset (-47mm) has VERY deep wheel spokes that bend back from the lip edge creating a super deep dish styling.
 You'll commonly see this type of offset on sand machines who want to transfer power to the back wheels for better traction.
-On the other extreme end is a +50mm offset which is very close to the OEM wheels of the Polaris Turbo S. As you can see in the example, the spokes have little to no depth and are almost flush with the lip edge.
+On the other extreme end is a +50mm+ offset which is very close to OEM wheel spec.
+As you can see in the example above, a 50mm+ offset require a spoke design that have little to no depth, and are almost flush with the lip edge.
 The reason why your OEM wheels are pretty boring straight from the factory is because they have a VERY high offset which allows for little to no lip or spoke design/depth.

 Backspacing is a general measurement that takes into consideration the available space you have behind the mounting pad of your wheels, hence why high offset wheels have a high backspace (6+1) and deep dish negative offsets have a low backspacing (1+6), first number being the space behind mounting area and second number being the available space in front of the mounting pad (think spoke design).
 An even easier example of this conversion would be a 7" wide wheel with a 3.5 inch backspacing.
 This would be the equivalent to a zero offset (+0mm) wheels since the mounting surface aligns with the centerline of the wheel